It is the little things that count so much…

 If you don’t know, you soon will learn that the tiniest things make a difference in archery.
 This is particularly true in arrow making.

 THOSE WONDERFUL ARROWS THAT JUST MATCH YOU AND YOUR BOW ARE NOT A RESULT OF ACCIDENT.

-Finding the “sweet spot” where everything matches up and the arrows just seem perfect can be found if the arrow maker goes looking for it.
+Finding the “sweet spot” where everything about a set of arrows match and the arrows fly predictably into tight groups can be found if the arrow maker goes looking for it.
 There are four priorities in arrow making, and sometimes they compete against each other.
 Khan’s arrows will send you all the specifications for your arrows so you can perfect the arrows you want so you can confidently reorder them.
 Better still, we can start them for you and let you fletch them yourself, or just sell you the parts and teach you how to make your own perfect arrows.

 If your nocks aren’t put on straight, and they aren’t lined up with the proper spot on each arrow, this will affect how closely those arrows will group.

 Getting a proper arrow measurement is very important because arrow length and arrow balance point are two sides of the same coin.
 They come together.
 BOTH of these measurements go a VERY long way to adjusting dynamic spines of arrows to group as a set.